sapieneptus/bioinformatics_demo/README.md

   ```
   to initialize the database.

+  Next you'll need to create a superuser,
+  `python manage.py createsuperuser`

+  Run with `python manage.py runserver`,
+  Navigate to `http://localhost:8000/admin` and login using the superuser credentials you just made
+  (this is just so that your browser will get the appropriate CSRF cookie, since I didn't have time to
+  implement automatic cookie fetch as part of the project).

+  Finally,
-  Run with `python manage.py runserver`, open up a browser tab to `http://localhost:8000/bioinformatics` to view.
+  Open up a browser tab to `http://localhost:8000/bioinformatics` to view.

 ## The Server